messimango/Nikola-Tesla/README.md

-# Nikola-Tesla
+# Nikola Tesla
-Tribute Page for Nikola Tesla
+Tribute Page for Nikola Tesla with info about his inventions.